cfljam/cfljam.github.io/_posts/2014-10-2-MAPNET2014_iPy_selection_workshop.md

 Participants may just choose to look and learn and ask questions, but can also pre-install software to allow them to run the examples during or after.
 The intention is to demonstrate what is possible and provide motivation for learning more about these technologies.

 ### Other Options
 If you just want to explore use of Scientific Python and iPython Notebooks for general data work I can recommend  installing [Anaconda Python](https://store.continuum.io/cshop/anaconda/) for Windows and Mac.
-If you want to try out a simpler but more robust Vagrant VM fro Data Science check out the [DataScienceToolBox](http://datasciencetoolbox.org/).
+If you want to try out a simpler but more robust Vagrant VM for Data Science check out the [DataScienceToolBox](http://datasciencetoolbox.org/).

 ### Our (Prototype) Virtual Machine for Statistical Genetics